belouve/kalicheatsheet/setup.md

 ## Change the hostname
 Many network admins look for systems named Kali in logs like DHCP.
-It is best to follow the naming standard used by the company you are testing
+It is best to follow the naming standard used by the company you are testing.
+This is still really essential in 2022 even, caught a pentester generating alerts and the hostname came up as "KALI".
+If they blended with our environment would have tajken longer to identify and shut it down.
+Even a random LT5309 or SUPPORTLAPTOP would be great.

+Also, use OSINT here too.
+If you know close tech partners of target, name the PC something relevant.
+Healthcare?
+Make it HIPAA23.
+Or troll, if pentesting McDonalds make your box name HOMEOFTHEWHOPPER or something.
 ```
 	○	gedit /etc/hostname
 		■	Change the hostname (replace kali) and save